protossoftware/etrice-gradle-plugin/README.md

 ### How do I get set up? ###

 * Import project with Gradle Import Wizard to Eclipse
-* 'gradle build' to build projects
+* 'gradlew build' to build projects